drpsyko101/MotorTownMods/docs/ConsoleCommands.md

 ## Asset management

 * `spawnactor <assetPath> <0,0,0> <0,0,0>` - Spawn an actor given the asset path, along with optional location and rotation value.
 If not given any location and rotation, it will use the camera crosshair to spawn at location.
+Note that some of the blueprint actors require hard reference to other actors.
 * `destroyactor <assetTag>` - Destroy an actor with tag.
 Use with caution.
 This action will delete all actors with the same tag.
 Might break the game if deleted core actors with the same tag.